NJUNLP/EAX/recipes/sft.md

 ## Next Steps

 For the subsequent steps in the workflow, refer to the following documentation:
-- [Reward Modeling](rm.md)：build translation evaluation capabilities for the translation model.
+- [Reward Modeling](rm.md): build translation evaluation capabilities for the translation model.
+- [x2x Optimization](xpo.md): curate x2x preference pair data with the translation model and reward model.
+Afterward, train the translation model with the curated data.